lineality/Online_Voting_Using_One_Time_Pads/README.md

 - measuring trajectory of collapse

+## Comparability of Data, Structured and Unstructured
+- the process of structuring
+- structured comparability
+- unstructured comparability
+- hybrid
+- hierarchies and sets in comparability

 ## defining participants and participation for coordinated decision making
 -

 ## Potential disputes over 'ownership' of election parts or results
 -

+## stale data

 ## voting, probability, statistics, modeling, census:
 - representation